Sjeiti/grunt-next-version/README.md

 ## The "version_git" task

+This task changes version numbers in files, including the option to change the revision number to the number of Git commits.
+The task makes use of the `git` command and expects it to be globally installed.

 ### Overview
 In your project's Gruntfile, add a section named `version_git` to the data object passed into `grunt.initConfig()`.